-A warm, tender story about a creative girl who hopes that by winning a filmmaking contest, she'll convince her great-grandfather not to move back home to the Philippines.
-For fans of Erin Entrada Kelly and Kelly Yang.
+A warm, tender story perfect for fans of Front Desk about a creative girl who hopes that by winning a filmmaking contest, she'll convince her great-grandfather to stay by her side.

 Kaia and her family live near the beach in California, where the fun of moviemaking is all around them.
 Kaia loves playing with makeup and creating special effects, turning her friends into merfolk and other magical creatures.